apollographql/apollo/docs/source/platform/schema-registry.md

 The [GraphQL schema](https://www.apollographql.com/docs/tutorial/schema.html) is the center point of all GraphQL applications.
 It creates an enforceable contract between clients and servers, it is its own self-updating API documentation, and it provides powerful development workflows thanks to its type safety.
 As GraphQL scales in an organization and as GraphQL schemas grow, it becomes really important to have tools to help your team safely evolve your schema over time.
 At scale, you might have hundreds or thousands of clients in the world making queries that rely on fields, types, and arguments in your schema that are impossible to track without tooling.

 At Apollo, we're driven to help teams be successful with GraphQL both at the initial adoption phase and as they scale GraphQL across their organization.
 As such, the [Apollo Platform](/docs/intro/platform.html) provides a free schema registration service for teams of all sizes to use.
-Much like version control for your code, the Schema Registry allows you to evolve your API over time while keeping a record of when each change was made and helping you catch breaking changes before they're every deployed.
+Much like version control for your code, the Schema Registry allows you to evolve your API over time while keeping a record of when each change was made and help you catch breaking changes before they're every deployed.

 <h4 id="benefits">Benefits of registering your schema</h4>